DataDog/documentation/content/en/integrations/pivotal_platform.md

 ## Monitor your VMware Tanzu Application Service cluster

 Use the [VMware Tanzu installation and configuration][9] guide to install the integration through the Tanzu Ops Manager.
+For manual setup steps, read the [Monitor your VMware Tanzu Application Service cluster][13] section in the manual setup guide.

 ## Data Collected